Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/README.md

 A quick Internet search will yield detailed guides for how to obtain both BIOS and ISO files, and some websites offer downloads of them. ***Depending on where you live, these downloads may or may not be legal.
 If using an illegal copy of the BIOS and/or ISO, you agree to completely release the Horizon staff and community from any liability resulting from your actions.***

 Like most programs, PCSX2 is upgraded over time and has different versions available for download.
-We generally recommend using [PCSX2 1.7](https://pcsx2.net/downloads/#nightly-anchor), which is technically in beta still.
+We usually recommend using [PCSX2 1.7](https://pcsx2.net/downloads/#nightly-anchor), which is technically in beta still.
 The reason we recommend PCSX2 1.7 is because the gameplay experience is smoother, and the CLR DEV9 plugin is not needed.

 If you aren't comfortable with PCSX2 1.7, you may be able to achieve satisfactory results using [PCSX2 1.6](https://pcsx2.net/downloads/#stable-anchor).
+We do NOT recommend using any versions of PCSX2 earlier than 1.6.

 Setting up any version of PCSX2 requires you to have administrative, write-level access to the folder that you install PCSX2 into.
 You also must have enough tech-savviness to move files around between specific folders on your computer.